-Social Studies in the Elementary and Middle School Curriculum: Theory and Practice I
+Social Studies in the Elementary and Middle

+School Curriculum: Theory and Practice I 0.5 unit

-Prerequisite: permission of the instructor This course will deal with curricular applications and organization in social studies in the elementary and middle school as they arise from the examination of theoretical perspectives.
+This course will deal with curricular applications and organization in social studies in the elementary and middle school as they arise from the examination of theoretical perspectives.

-Social Studies in the Elementary and Middle School Curriculum: Theory and Practice II 0.5 unit Prerequisites: GEMS 6481 and permission of the instructor This course will deal with curricular applications and organization in social studies in the elementary and middle school as they arise from the examination of theoretical perspectives.
+Social Studies in the Elementary and Middle

+School Curriculum: Theory and Practice II 0.5 unit

+Prerequisites: GEMS 6481 and permission of the instructor This course will deal with curricular applications and organization in social studies in the elementary and middle school as they arise from the examination of theoretical perspectives.
-GEMS 6486

-Special Topics in Elementary and

 Middle School Social Studies 1.0 unit

-GEMS 6487

-Special Topics in Elementary and

 Middle School Social Studies 0.5 unit

-Prerequisite: permission of the instructor